FAR -- Part 5

 (i) The estimate is based on the best information available,

-(iii) More specific information relating to any individual item or class of items will not be furnished until the proposed acquisition is synopsized through the GPE or the solicitation is issued;
+(iii) More specific information relating to any individual item or class of items will not be furnished until the proposed action is synopsized through the GPE or the solicitation is issued;

 (4) Each release contains the name and address of the contracting officer that will process the acquisition;